Hopsan/hopsan/README.md

     * Frequency-domain analysis (based on simulation results)
     * Numerical optimization
     * Scripting using the HCOM or Python language
-    * Model import/export using Functional Mock-Up Interface (FMI)
+    * Functional Mock-Up Interface (FMI) model import/export using co-simulation FMUs
     * Model export to Matlab/Simulink
+* Parallel simulation and optimization
+    * On local machine using multiple cores
-* Support for parallel simulation utilizing Hopsan simulation server applications on networked computers
+    * On networked computers using the Hopsan simulation server application

 ## License